thuban87/hindsight-journal/docs/development/Implementation Plan.md

 ### Settings Tab Updates

-Add "Field Configuration" section to `settings.ts`:
+Add "Field configuration" section to `settings.ts`:
 - Auto-populated list of all detected numeric fields from `detectedFields`
 - Each field: name label + polarity dropdown (Higher is better / Lower is better / Neutral)
 - Changes saved to `settings.fieldPolarity`